-There is literally no difference in frame rate or in GPU usage for both Intel HD 630 or the GTX 1050Ti if you have another monitor screen connected.
+There is no difference in frame rate or GPU usage for the Intel HD 630 or the GTX 1050Ti if you have another monitor screen connected.

 Case Study by HypnotizeD Gaming & Tech

-A YouTube user that goes by the name HypnotizeD has done a fairly neat study on whether multiple monitors affect FPS in games.
+A YouTube user named HypnotizeD has done a reasonably neat study on whether multiple monitors affect FPS in games.

-As expected, the results are in-line with what I tested with my games above.
+As expected, the results align with what I tested with my games above.

-There is literally no difference in GPU usage when you have two, three or even four monitors connects.
+There is no difference in GPU usage when you have two, three, or even four monitor connections.